Paul McCartney makes musical memories at Montreal’s Bell Centre

-This past Thursday, Paul McCartney made a triumphant return to Montreal’s Centre Bell, where he performed the second show on his new Freshen Up World Tour.
+This past Thursday, Paul McCartney made a triumphant return to Montreal’s Bell Centre, where he performed the second show on his new Freshen Up World Tour.

 At 76 years old, Paul McCartney is still delivering spectacular concerts, energetic and nostalgic but, with strong new material as part of the set, full of proof that his songwriting talents haven’t diminished a day.

-You can hear ever iteration of Paul McCartney’s legendary career 24/7 on SiriusXM’s The Beatles Channel.
+You can hear every iteration of Paul McCartney’s legendary career 24/7 on SiriusXM’s The Beatles Channel.